primer/react/contributor-docs/adrs/adr-021-automated-prop-docs.md

 import {TestComponent as TestComponentImpl, TestComponentHeading, TestComponentBody} from './TestComponent' import type {TestComponentProps, TestComponentHeadingProps, TestComponentBodyProps} from './TestComponent'

-// start OPTIONAL - customize React display names
-// You might want to do this if you're detecting specific components in `children` by checking `.displayName`.
-// When display names are set in the component file, it causes issues with Docgen TestComponentHeading.displayName = 'TestComponent.Heading' TestComponentBody = 'TestComponent.Body'
-// end OPTIONAL

 export const TestComponent = Object.assign(TestComponentImpl, {
   Heading: TestComponentHeading,
   Body: TestComponentBody,